Bangarapet

 Bangarapet or Bangāra pete is a town in Kolar district in the state of Karnataka, India.
 Bangarapet is the headquarters of the taluk of Bangarapet.
 Bangarapet was originally called Bowringpet, named after an officer working in the Kolar Gold Fields.
 This town came into existence as the connecting point of traffic between the gold fields.
-Telugu is largely spoken in Bangarapet.
-During the Karnataka state formation there was 54% Telugu population.

-Ancient history

-The earliest known name for Bangarapet was Marmutlu, the British named it Bowringpet during their rule as the town was a connecting point to Kolar Gold Fields, the town was later named to Bangarapet after independence.

 Road

 Bangarpet is connected by State Highway No. 5 up to Kolar and then by National Highway No. 48 up to Bangalore.
 The distance through road is approximately 90 km.
 It takes about 15 km to get connected to NH48 (Delhi-Pune-Bangalore-Chennai highway) & 30 km to next nearest town, Kuppam in Andhra Pradesh.